remotezygote/RedisObject/README.markdown

 TODO: Make defining custom formats easier - no need to define class methods for this - could have helper function for it like `custom_format :bool, :get => :format_boolean` or similar.

 ## Indices
 Any field that can be scored can store a sidecar index by that score.
-These indices can also be used to index items in a collection (internally, it is a simple Redis set intersection, so it is very fast).
+These indices can be used to index items in a collection (internally, it is a simple Redis set intersection, so it is very fast).
 Timestamps are indexed by default for any object, so out of the box you can do:

 ```ruby
 Person.indexed(:created_at) # all Person objects, oldest first